sevidmusic/Rig/README.md

 --no-boilerplate            If specified, do not create any
                             initial files and directories for
-                            the new module.
+                            the new Module.

---module-name               The name to assign to the new module.
+--module-name               The name to assign to the new Module.

 --path-to-roady-project     The path to the relevant Roady project's
                             root directory.